Digimon Story: Cyber Sleuth: Reception

 The game holds a score of 75/100 on the review aggregator Metacritic, indicating generally favorable reviews.
 Digimon Story: Cyber Sleuth received a 34 out of 40 total score from Japanese magazine Weekly Famitsu, based on individual scores of 8, 9, 9, and 8.

 Destructoid felt that the game wasn't much of a departure from older role-playing games, stating "The battle system is basically everything you've seen before from the past few decades of JRPGs," which includes random encounters that are "either deliciously or inexcusably old-school, depending on your tastes."
-While PlayStation LifeStyle felt that the game "isn’t a perfect video game interpretation of Bandai Namco’s long-running franchise," criticizing its linear dungeon design and "cheap" interface, its gameplay improvements were a step in the right direction "for fans who have been waiting to see the series get on Pokémon’s level."
-The website also commended the colorful art and character design of Suzuhito Yasuda, declaring that "Yasuda’s art brings crucial style and life to Digimon’s game series, which had spent previous years sort of fighting to establish its identity."
-Hardcore Gamer thought that the game was an important step forward for the franchise, stating "It isn’t perfect; its story and script could use some fine-tuning, and the world needs to be more interesting, but overall, this is a solid first step."
+While PlayStation LifeStyle felt that the game "isn't a perfect video game interpretation of Bandai Namco's long-running franchise," criticizing its linear dungeon design and "cheap" interface, its gameplay improvements were a step in the right direction "for fans who have been waiting to see the series get on Pokémons level."
+The website also commended the colorful art and character design of Suzuhito Yasuda, declaring that "Yasuda's art brings crucial style and life to Digimon's game series, which had spent previous years sort of fighting to establish its identity."
+Hardcore Gamer thought that the game was an important step forward for the franchise, stating "It isn't perfect; its story and script could use some fine-tuning, and the world needs to be more interesting, but overall, this is a solid first step."